Advice For Car Salesmen

 - Sell by the "Golden Rule."

 That means treat your customers the same way that you would want to be treated.
-(That's a rare thing at some dealerships.)
+Unfortunately, that's a rare thing at some dealerships.

 - Be grateful for your customers.